testsigmahq/testsigma-docs/src/pages/docs/on-premise setup/post-installation-checklist.md

 title: "Post-installation checklist for On-premise setup"
 order: 26.4
 page_id: "Post-installation checklist"
-metadesc: "Post-installation checklist for On-premise setup by Testsigma | Refer and verify this checklist after On-premise setup is done by Testsigma"
+metadesc: "Post-installation checklist for On-premise setup by Testsigma | Refer and verify this checklist once the On-premise setup is done by Testsigma"
 noindex: false
 search_keyword: ""
 warning: false